 Which format to use?

-At the time of writing (2012), the format you use for Gerber files is called RS-274X.
+The common Gerber file format today is called RS-274X.
 It consists of commands and coordinates for drawing lines and predefined shapes.

 The format is open and written in human-readable text.
 This means you can open a file in a text-editor and see the commands.
 The commands can be a bit cryptic though..